melaniedaniel7/Use-a-playbook-to-respond-to-a-phishing-incident/Alert Ticket.md

 <img src="https://github.com/melaniedaniel7/Use-a-playbook-to-respond-to-a-phishing-incident/blob/ea5d97218da4193d51dbeea324697717e5dddf40/Screenshot%202024-11-21%20at%2008.26.52.png" width="500" />

-Include 2-3 reasons as to why you believe this alert should be escalated or closed.
 The ticket should be escalated because:
 - The alert severity is medium which is a good indication that a ticket might require escalation.
 - The email contains a password-protected attachment.
 - The attachment was previously confirmed as malicious.